TernaryFortress/Privacy-Checklist/browsers.md

 Until then, here's the list of advanced settings.
 If a setting doesn't exist on your platform, that's fine too.
 You don't need to add it manually unless you're paranoid (we won't judge):

+"" is a blank string, it means to leave the line empty

 -------------------------------------------------------

 beacon.enabled: false